siliconcompiler/siliconcompiler/docs/user_guide/flows.rst

 Flows
 =====

-SiliconCompiler flows are created by configuring the 'flowgraph' parameters within the schema.
+SiliconCompiler flows are created by configuring the :keypath:`flowgraph` parameters within the schema.
 To simplify reuse of complex flows, the project includes standardized interfaces for bundling flowgraph settings as reusable named modules.

-Similar to other types of SiliconCompiler modules, flows are loaded by passing a :class:`.Flow` object into the :meth:`.use()` function before a run is started.
+Similar to other types of SiliconCompiler modules, flows are loaded by passing a :class:`.Flow` object into the :meth:`.use()` function before a run is started. :class:`.Flow` objects typically use the :meth:`.node()` and :meth:`.edge()` functions to configure a "flowgraph" which represents a hierarchical collection of tasks to execute.

 setup(chip)
 -----------------

 A SiliconCompiler flowgraph consists of a set of connected nodes and edges, where a node is an executable tool performing some ("task"), and an edge is the connection between those tasks.
 The first task in the flowgraph must be named 'import'. ::

-  flow.node(flow, 'import', <import_tool>)
+  flow.node(flow, 'import', <import_tool>, 'import')
-  flow.node(flow, <step>, <step_tool>)
+  flow.node(flow, <next_step>, <next_tool>, <next_task>)
-  flow.edge(flow, 'import', <step>)
+  flow.edge(flow, 'import', <next_step>)

 In addition, the setup needs to define the compilation mode. ::